Jewellery Insurance

 • What is the item specification level – at what item value do you have to specify your jewellery items individually on your policy.

-Consider this.
-If your specification level is $2000 and you have a ring worth $5000 stolen, will the insurance company cover your replacement ring up to $2000 – as your ring wasn’t specified or will they cover you to $5000 – as you specified the increased value of this ring on your policy?
+Consider this: If your specification level is $2000 and you have a ring worth $5000 stolen, the insurance company may pay you $2000 if the item was not specified on the policy or pay you $5000 if the item was specified.

 • What is the total claim limit – if you lost all your jewellery, what is the maximum amount your insurance company would pay out.
 Does this figure accurately cover the cost of replacing all your jewellery?